 After you have decluttered your life you can then focus on getting organized.
 Never attempt to organize your stuff before you declutter.
 It just doesn’t work.

-By being more organize and living in an organized space you can spend more time doing the things you love rather than wasting time looking for your car keys.
+By being more organized and living in an organized space you can spend more time doing the things you love rather than wasting time looking for your car keys.

 My top tip for organizing your home is… every single item in your house should have a designated home and when you use that item it always go back there.
 That way when someone says ‘Where’s a pen?’
 You can simply say ‘In the pen drawer’.